oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute-cli/deploy-compute-cli.md

     /cd3user/tenancies/<customer_name>_setUpOCI.properties
     ```

-2. Set below parameter to *false*, since we are creating new resources, and not modifying any existing ones.
+2. Set below parameter to *create_resources*, since we are creating new resources, and not modifying any existing ones.

     ```
-    non_gf_tenancy = false
+    workflow_type = create_resources
     ```

 3. Save the file.